Flexible Labor Capacity: The Next Evolution in Lean Waste Elimination

 The New Reality Lean Was Never Designed For

 Traditional Lean systems were developed in an environment defined by stability and repetition.
-The Toyota Production System emerged in a context where customer demand was relatively predictable, product mix was limited, and workforces were long-tenured and consistent.
+The Toyota Production System emerged in a context where customer demand was relatively predictable, product mix was more controlled, and workforces were long-tenured and consistent.
 Under those conditions, Lean tools such as standardized work, takt time alignment, and just-in-time scheduling produced extraordinary results.

 But the modern manufacturing landscape operates under very different assumptions: